Program Description

 Curriculum covers a broad understanding of political concepts, institutions, behaviors, and processes, and includes coursework in American government, global politics, public policy, and political theory.
 Students can customize their major by selecting from four emphasis areas:

-- Community Involvement and Nonprofit Leadership
+- Community Involvement and Political Activism

 - International Politics